timofimo/Portfolio/docs/_posts/2017-11-22-ExilesOfAuriga.markdown

 task: graphics programmer
 tech: C++  & OpenGL
 ---
-The assignment for my fourth block in my second year at IGAD was to create a game with the engine we created in the previous blocks.
+The assignment for my fourth block in my second year at IGAD was to create a game with the [Jackal Engine we created earlier in the year]({{site.baseurl}}{% post_url 2017-11-22-JackalEngineV2 %}).
 We were one of three engine teams that went all the way to the end of the year.
 We would be working in teams of 16.
 With people from multiple disciplines.

 <!--more-->
 {% include video.html id="3L5043p6jw8" %}